 - The Scheme Participants Assembly is composed of all Scheme Participants or their representatives, gathering via electronic means.
 It receives regular information from the Scheme Management Board about its activity.
 The Scheme Participants Assembly endorses the nomination of candidates for the Scheme Participant seats on the Scheme Management Board. - The administration and compliance functions of Scheme Management are the responsibility of the Compliance and Adherence Committee ("CAC"). - These Internal Rules set out the appeals process against decisions of the Compliance and Adherence Committee.
 The Scheme Management appeals function is entrusted to the Appeals Committee. - The Scheme Management Board, the Compliance and Adherence Committee and the Appeals Committee are the Scheme Management Governance Bodies of the EPC.
-These Scheme Management Governance Bodies are bodies with decisionmaking power.
-This power may only be exercised in relation to the specific functions of Scheme Management for which such body is responsible pursuant to these Internal Rules. - The Nominating and Governance Committee ("NGC") is charged with making recommendations to the EPC General Assembly, the EPC Board and the SMB on potential candidates for positions in the various EPC bodies in accordance with the EPC Charter. - The Certification Authority Supervisory Board ("CASB") is responsible for governing the "EPC Approved Certification Authorities" ("CAs") in support of the e-Mandates optional feature for SEPA Direct Debit.
-EPC will allow any established CA which has been approved by the EPC following the dedicated approval process for e-Mandate Service CAs (as specified in document EPC292-09) to provide certificates to the market.
-The CASB has been established in September 2010.
+These Scheme Management Governance Bodies are bodies with decision-making power.
+This power may only be exercised in relation to the specific functions of Scheme Management for which such body is responsible pursuant to these Internal Rules. - The Nominating and Governance Committee ("NGC") is charged with making recommendations to the EPC General Assembly, the EPC Board and the SMB on potential candidates for positions in the various EPC bodies in accordance with the EPC Charter.